 5. Go for Versatility

-Instead of packing specific clothes for individual outfits, pack versatile pieces that will work for multiple outfits.
+One of the very best tips to downsize your packing: instead of bringing specific clothes for individual outfits, pack versatile pieces that will work for multiple outfits.
 Neutral colors are your best bet when it comes to mixing and matching clothes, and of course it’s always good to include at least one or two more colorful items to add some fun.
 You should also aim to bring sturdy, closed toe and open toe shoes that you can easily dress up or down.

 6. Bulk Up for Travel